jonaspleyer/cellular_raza-homepage/content/showcase/bacterial-branching.md

 division.
 The parameter $\theta$ is the "gain" in bacterial mass per nutrient volume.

+One critique of these models is that the pattern will diffuse over the course of time, thus not creating a persistent pattern.
+This comes from modeling cellular motility via a diffusion equation.
+Howerver stable patterns could be achieved if an equilibrium state exists where cells remain at their locations.

 ## Mathematical Description
 ### Mechanics & Interaction